Skip to page content

 Option 1: Radiotherapy

-Radiotherapy is usually given to a small area at the front of the neck, on 5 days out of 7, for 4 weeks, at Cheltenham General Hospital.
+Radiotherapy is usually given to a small area at the front of the neck, typically Monday to Friday, for 4 weeks, at Cheltenham General Hospital.

 Possible side effects are: